UNIVERSE-HPC/course-material/technology_and_tooling/docker/docker-hub.md

 of metadata, it is probably worth skipping over.
 Even if such a container image is secure, it is not reproducible and not a dependable way to run research computations.

-:::challenge{id=container-image-choices, title="What container image is right for you?"}
+:::challenge{id=container-image-choices title="What container image is right for you?"}

 Find a Docker container image that's relevant to you.
 Take into account the suggestions above of what to look for as you evaluate options.
 If you're unsuccessful in your search,